 Again, on the surface, that does make some sense.
 That sounds like a common-sense argument, just as it sounds pretty good when the says we have already debated this for 16 hours.
 However, then we look into the details and we wonder if maybe that is not a bit misleading.

 The thrust of many of the government's arguments with respect to Bill is that it wants to align RCMP labour relations better with the pre-existing model of the public service.
 However here, all of a sudden, what we are seeing is the grievance process carved out and put under the RCMP Act.
-Rather than trying to have the maximum amount of grievances happen under the PSLRA, we are getting the maximum amount happen under the RCMP Act.
+Rather than trying to have the maximum number of grievances happen under the PSLRA, we are getting the maximum number happening under the RCMP Act.

 There are two issues with that; one has to do, in a very practical sense, with what that means in the workplace.
 The non-commissioned officers of the RCMP are being deemed public servants.
 That is a process that is happening and will be complete sometime in 2018.
 What that means is that we may have an RCMP officer and a civilian member working side by side in the same office—like a divisional headquarters, for instance—dealing with sexual harassment from the same superior officer, and it is going to have two different grievance processes.
 One is going to happen under the PSLRA, and an independent third party, essentially, oversees that grievance process.
 However, for the officer, that grievance process is going to happen under the RCMP Act.
 We know that, at the end of the day, it is the commissioner who ultimately rules on that.